markdellostritto/ann/README.md

 The ADAM algorithm is also effective, though it requires a good choice of gamma, and is one of the best gradient descent methods available.
-It is recommended that one use a small gamma (around 1e-3) and a small batch size (typically 32-128) , as the smaller batch size results in a stochastic gradient direction which tends to benefit training performance.
+It is recommended that one use a small gamma (around 1e-3) and a small batch size (typically 4-32) , as the smaller batch size results in a stochastic gradient direction which tends to benefit training performance.
 For more difficult systems, one might consider using the NADAM algorithm, with is ADAM with a Nesterov-style momentum term which results in a more stable gradient in the optimization step.

-All other algorithms work to some degree, but are not recommended.
+The YOGI algorithm can often yield better results than ADAM, and the YONI algorithm adds stability to YOGI via Nesterov momentum, and tends to improve results further.

 When restarting, all optimization parameters (lambda, gamma, decay, etc.) are overwritten by the values provided in the parameter file.
 There are times when this is not desirable, i.e. when restarting